-“Our Youth Ministry exists to honor God by declaring the good news of Jesus Christ, training students in His Way, serving others, and belonging to the family of God.”
+“Our Student Ministry exists to honor God by declaring the good news of Jesus Christ, training students in His Way, serving others, and belonging to the family of God.”

 Honor God – We aim to honor God in all we do by making His glory known to students.

 - Guiding students to make God honoring decisions in their every day lives.

 - Creating programs and events with intentions to reach specific student audiences for Christ.

 - Committing to preach the Word of God to students as God’s primary means of self-revelation.